 Conclusion

-Snowflake is a great data warehouse platform that is very versatile and can be used to aggregate structured data and derives useful insights.
-JIRA is a great platform to get various user analytics useful to one’s business needs.
-Depending on the particular use case and data requirement, you may choose to replicate data from JIRA to Snowflake data warehouse table using one of the approaches detailed in this article.
-You may build a custom code based data pipeline to transfer data from JIRA to Snowflake data warehouse.
+- Depending on the particular use case and data requirement, you may choose to replicate data from JIRA to Snowflake data warehouse table using one of the approaches detailed in this article.

-Alternatively, you may use an automated ETL tool like Hevo to quickly move data for analysis.
-Sign Up for a free 14-day trial to give Hevo a try.
+- Alternatively, you may use an automated ETL tool like Hevo to quickly move data for analysis.
+Sign up for a free 14-day trial to give Hevo a try.

-Let’s know your experience of connecting JIRA to Snowflake in the comment section below.
+Let us know your experience of connecting JIRA to Snowflake in the comment section below.
 You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.